Mini Productions and Dylan Holloway presents…

 There’s no denying it, everyone’s year has been turned on its head because of coronavirus.
 No matter the size, lockdown has ruined plans left right and centre.
 We know in the grand scheme of things all these plans can be put on ice and that the priority is making sure our loved ones are safe and well, but it still stings – and that got us thinking… yes we may have missed out on a lot whilst quarantining but for every cancelled plan what have we gained?

-The documentary is non-verbal and backed by a song written and recorded by Lots Holloway during his time quarantined called ‘Summer On Ice’ – The song, Lots explains “it’s a subtle reflection of the unprecedented and sad times but how we’re still managing to stay romantic and hopeful, all wrapped up in acoustic nostalgia – longing for a summer in London”.
+The documentary is non-verbal and backed by a song written and recorded by Dylan Holloway during his time quarantined called ‘Summer On Ice’ – The song, Dylan explains “it’s a subtle reflection of the unprecedented and sad times but how we’re still managing to stay romantic and hopeful, all wrapped up in acoustic nostalgia – longing for a summer in London”.

 *Note – Hand sanitiser was used by everyone involved before and after each shot took place, we maintained social distancing and masks were worn throughout filming whenever outside of the safe space ‘bubbles’.